datnx/marching-cubes/README.md

 ![vessel segmentation](asset/vessel_segmentation.png)

 ## Usage
 You will first be prompted to choose a file to visualize.
 The program supports binary NIFTI file.
-I have provided a sample file containing the vessel segmentation.
+I have provided a sample file containing the vessel segmentation in the release.

 ## Controls
 * `LMB` - drag to rotate.